What Registrants Do & Not Do

 Registration Tiers and Scope

-CPR operates a tiered register to reflect different levels of training and experience:
+The Register operates as a tiered register to reflect different levels of training and experience:

 Foundation – for those new to care or early in their career, working within a limited scope and building experience